 U.S. are protected from when they get the measles, mumps, and rubella (MMR) vaccine.

-high chance of having a baby with birth defects, including CHD.
+has a very high chance of having a baby with birth defects, including CHD.

 Family history and CHDs

-is an overall 3 times increased risk for CHD when a first-degree relative has a CHD.
+an overall 3 times increased risk for CHD when a first-degree relative has a CHD.

 Some heart defects have autosomal-dominant inheritance.
 This means that with each

-a baby will not be affected.
+chance that a baby will not be affected.

-Women with congenital heart defect should talk with a genetic counselor or genetic
+People with congenital heart defect should talk with a genetic counselor or genetic

 specialist before becoming pregnant.
 In families with CHD in the parents or other